Krasnoyarsk State Medical University: Description

 Classes of the Russian language for foreign students are organized at the university.
 Starting from 2019, the university launches educational programs for foreign students in English.

-At the university there are 10 scientific-educational centers, several scientific schools recognized in the Russian Federation and abroad.
-The students have access to modern classrooms and training facilities, computer centers, research laboratories, a linguistic center, a state-of-the-art center of simulation medical training where our students master practical skills using virtual training devices and humanized robots.
+At the university there are 10 scientific-educational centers.

 University clinics and research

 The university is engaged in joint scientific and educational programs with other universities and scientific centers of Moscow, Saint-Petersburg, Saratov,Tomsk, Novosibirsk, as well as with our partners from Japan, France, Italy,Germany and other countries.
-For more than 25 years the university has been fulfilling large-scale programs of student exchange with Japanese universities.Professionalism, talent and spiritual virtue are the three pillars that drive teachers, students and graduates of Kras SMU.
-We possess all resources to feel confident about the future and make substantial contribution to the creation of modern appearance of the temple of science, education and culture.